laravel/vapor-docs/1.0/projects/deployments.md

 3. Finally, you can edit the `deploy.yml` file to fit your application's deployment needs, as it may require a different PHP version or a library like `npm`.
 Once you are done, commit and push the `deploy.yml` file to `master` so GitHub Actions can run the first deployment job.

 #### Docker Arm Runtime

-To deploy the `docker-arm` runtime from GitHub Actions, it is necessary to include an additional dependency in your workflow.
-Since actions run on the `x86_64` architecture, they are unable to natively compile `arm64` based images.
-In order to compile the `docker-arm` runtime, the `arm64` platform can be emulated using a tool called QEMU.
-To do so, add the following to your `deploy.yml` directly after the "Checkout Code" step:
+Since GitHub actions run on the `x86_64` architecture, they are unable to natively compile `arm64` based images.
+In order to compile the `docker-arm` runtime, the `arm64` platform can be emulated using QEMU.
+To get started, add the following to your `deploy.yml`, directly after the "Checkout Code" step:

 ```yml
 - name: Setup QEMU